Soundharya-A/Soundharya-A/README.md

 ## 🧭 About Me

-I'm a Computer Science undergraduate with a strong foundation in programming, data structures, and software development.
-I’m passionate about building impactful software and continuously enhancing my technical skill set through personal projects, coursework, and collaboration.
+I'm a passionate Software Developer with a strong foundation in computer science, specializing in building efficient and scalable applications.
+Proficient in multiple programming languages, frameworks, and tools, I thrive in solving complex problems and delivering innovative solutions.

 - 🎓 **Education:** B.Tech in Computer Science Engineering | SASTRA University | Graduation: 2025
 - 🛠️ **Interests:** Software Engineering • SQL • Algorithms • Machine Learning